🎮 Reinforcement Learning¶

 -

-This work presents the first systematic study of scaling behaviors in LLM reinforcement learning post-training, revealing power-law relationships between performance and training resources across the Qwen2.5 family (0.5B–72B), with learning efficiency saturating as model scale increases.
+This paper presents the first systematic study of scaling behaviors in LLM reinforcement learning (RL) post-training.
+Conducted on the Qwen2.5 series (0.5B-72B), the study reveals that performance follows a power-law relationship with training resources, and learning efficiency tends toward saturation as model scale increases.

 - Semantic-Space Exploration and Exploitation in RLVR for LLM Reasoning